WilliamGalindezArias/p3_tennis_rl/README.md

 #### 1. Train the agent

-To train the agent follow the steps in the Jupyter Notebool `Tennis.ipynb`, you might choose to just execute and test the agent by skipping training and using the preuploaded weights.
+To train the agent follow the steps in the Jupyter Notebool `Tennis-rl.ipynb`, you might choose to just execute and test the agent by skipping training and using the preuploaded weights.